DaintyJet/CCDC2022-Task2-Writeup/README.md

 # This command will sign the request we generated earlier using the CA's Private key
 # We specify we are creating a server certificate, this could be a client or ca certificate too.
-# EasyRSA will display information about the cetificate and ask us to confirm that it is correct.
+# EasyRSA will display information about the certificate and ask us to confirm that it is correct.
 We do this by typing yes
 # Then we will be asked for the passphrase to use the CA's key we generated earlier
 $ easyrsa sign-req server <reqName/ID>
 * Using SSL: openssl OpenSSL 3.0.5 5 Jul 2022 (Library: OpenSSL 3.0.5 5 Jul 2022)